Australia report says make Google and Facebook pay for news

 But the committee also recognized that the legislation carried risks and should be reviewed after a year.

-“The committee accepts that there remains the possibility that not all risks have been taken into account, and that further refinement may be needed to the arbitration mechanism and other parts of the code so that they work in an optimum manner," the report said.
+“The committee accepts that there remains the possibility that not all risks have been taken into account, and that further refinement may be needed to the arbitration mechanism and other parts of the code so that they work in an optimum manner."

+Treasurer Josh Frydenberg welcomed the report and its recommendation that no changes be made to the draft legislation.

-Treasurer Josh Frydenberg said his department would review the law a year after it took effect to “ensure it is delivering outcomes that are consistent with the government’s policy intent."
+His department would review the law a year after it took effect to “ensure it is delivering outcomes that are consistent with the government’s policy intent,” Frydenberg said in a statement.

 “The government expects all parties to continue to work constructively towards reaching commercial agreements in the spirit of collaboration and good faith encouraged by the code,” he added.